|This Church Of "Nuestra Señora de los Remedios."|

 This first page is almost totally made up of photos taken on December of 1982.
 We wanted to show these pictures so that you can see what the area looked like before the surrounding cities grew up all around the area of the Pyramid.

 The Mexico City International Airport (Spanish: Aeropuerto Internacional de la Ciudad de México or AICM), also called Benito Juárez International Airport (IATA: MEX, ICAO: MMMX) is the major commercial airport that serves Mexico City, the capital of Mexico.
 It is also Mexico's and Latin America's busiest airport!

 The Hermanos Serdán International Airport (IATA: PBC, ICAO: MMPB) is the international airport located near Puebla, Puebla, Mexico.
 It handles national air traffic for the city of Puebla.
 It also serves as an alternate airport for Mexico City, being part of the metropolitan airport group for the Mexican capital, comprising the airports of Mexico City, Toluca, Cuernavaca and Querétaro.

 To visit this area we would suggest flying into either Mexico City or Puebla and then staying at a hotel of your choice.

 There are hotels and motels in the Cholula Area.
 We have links to CheapOair® on our page as they can provide inexpensive, flights, hotels, & vacations.

 We of course, appreciate your use of the advertising on our pages, since it helps us to keep our pages active.

-We could, also suggest getting a hotel, and then letting them arrange for either a car, or a tour of Mexico City.
+We suggest getting a hotel, and then letting them arrange for either a car, or a tour of Mexico City.
 If you call their Concierge Services, ahead of your arrival, all of this can be pre-arranged for you.

 We have used this method, many times, when traveling in Mexico.
 We have found it to be safe and it works!!!
 We have never experienced a problem, doing it this way!